 Don't get too comfy, though: the last act of the film – I'm giving nothing away – gives us more of Malick's metaphysical, digital effects-laden ruminations on life, death, and afterlife.

-Malick has a background in philosophy, and this is a highly spiritual - even religious - film.
-Being non-spiritual myself, I admit that, while I am a big fan of Malick's work, even I was pushed to the edge by the pretentiousness of the voiceovers and the space odyssey scenes set to an operatic soundtrack.
+Malick has a background in philosophy, and this is a highly spiritual, even religious film.
+Being nonspiritual myself, I admit that, while I am a fan of Malick's work, even I was pushed to the edge by the pretentiousness of the voiceovers and the spacey scenes set to an operatic soundtrack.
 I get it: Malick is using these scenes to reflect on how insignificant our own lives are against the grand sweep of space and time.
 But it's an oft-quoted platitude that I'm not sure needed to be literalized cinematically.

-Still, I can't dismiss these scenes because they, like the rest of The Tree of Life, are breathtaking to behold, though the earthbound, quietly emotional story of this Texas family is much more effective than Malick's ambitious "life, the universe, and everything" scenes, and I suspect a lot more people would enjoy this film if they only caught the middle of it.
+Still, I can't dismiss these scenes because they, like the rest of The Tree of Life, are breathtaking to behold, although the earthbound, quietly emotional story of this Texas family is much more effective than Malick's ambitious "life, the universe, and everything" scenes.
+I suspect a lot more people would enjoy this film if they only caught the middle of it.
 If I'm a Philistine for saying so, then so be it.

 But The Tree of Life was designed to be haunting and thought-provoking, and I could go on for pages about it, so in this respect Malick has given us a gift: A challenging, visually beautiful, sometimes self-important, and definitely divisive work of art.
 As he remains one of only a handful of American directors with a truly unique style, we are lucky that he is still working.
 But in the end I still prefer his first two films – and his underrated The New World – over this grandiose spiritual quest.